 To request an absentee ballot, print out this form.

 Fill it out.
 On the last page of the form it has the address for where to send the form, for every county in North Carolina.
+You can also email it, fax it, or hand deliver it to your county board of elections.
+If hand-delivered, it must be by the voter, the voter’s near relative or verifiable legal guardian, or a member of a multipartisan assistance team.

 What information do you need in order to request an absentee ballot in North Carolina?